-Run the following command to reset the root password of VIM management node RHEL-7/system
+Run the following command to reset the root password of VIM management node RHEL-7 / system init=/bin/sh rw init=/sysroot/bin/sh

-1. Boot your system and wait until the GRUB2 menu appears.

-- 2. In the boot loader menu, highlight any entry and press e. - 3.
+- 1. Boot your system and wait until the GRUB2 menu appears. - 2.
+In the boot loader menu, highlight any entry and press e. - 3.
 Find the line beginning with linux.
 At the end of this line, append the following: